status-im/macdylibbundler/README.md

 `-s`, `--search-path` (search path)
 > Check for libraries in the specified path.

+`-i`, `--ignore` (path)
+> Dylibs in (path) will be ignored.
+By default, dylibbundler will ignore libraries installed in `/usr/lib` & `/System/Library` since they are assumed to be present by default on all macOS installations. *(It is usually recommend not to install additional stuff in `/usr/`, always use ` /usr/local/` or another prefix to avoid confusion between system libs and libs you added yourself)*

 `-of`, `--overwrite-files`
 > When copying libraries to the output directory, allow overwriting files when one with the same name already exists.

+`-cd`, `--create-dir`
+> If the output directory does not exist, create it.

 `-od`, `--overwrite-dir`
 > If the output directory already exists, completely erase its current content before adding anything to it.
 (This option implies --create-dir)

-`-cd`, `--create-dir`
-> If the output directory does not exist, create it.
+`-n`, `--just-print`
+> Print the dependencies found (without copying into app bundle).

 `-q`, `--quiet`
-> Print only summary information.
+> Less verbose output.

 `-v`, `--verbose`
-> Print extra information (useful for debugging).
+> More verbose output (only recommended for debugging).

+`-V`, `--version`
+> Print dylibbundler version number and exit.

 A command may look like
-`% dylibbundler -q -od -b -x ./HelloWorld.app/Contents/MacOS/helloworld -d ./HelloWorld.app/Contents/Frameworks/`
+`% dylibbundler -cd -of -f -q -a ./HelloWorld.app -x ./HelloWorld.app/Contents/PlugIns/printsupport`